THOMASELOVE/432-classes-2024/class09/README.md

 ## Announcements

+1. We're back to in-person education today at 1 PM in our usual room E321-323 Robbins Hall.
-1. I've posted a slightly revised version of the Lab 3 sketch to our Shared Drive, where I've augmented the rubric for Questions 3 and 5.
+2. I've posted a slightly revised version of the Lab 3 sketch to our Shared Drive, where I've augmented the rubric for Questions 3 and 5.
-2. The Minute Paper after Class 9 is due Wednesday 2024-02-14 at noon.
+3. The Minute Paper after Class 9 is due Wednesday 2024-02-14 at noon.
 You'll find it at **LINK TO COME**.
 Please complete it on time.

 ## Finally...